Descolada/Aris/README.md

 # Roadmap
 Not in order of priority:
 1. Updating a main package (eg Aris itself) is currently untested, most likely needs fixing.
-2. Add global install support (currently only local installs)
-3. Add package name aliases support
-4. Improve GUI experience (beautify, make GUI resizable, search packages by tags etc)
+2. Improve GUI experience (beautify, search packages by tags etc)
-5. Create automated tests
+3. Create automated tests
-6. Support GitHub installs by tags
+4. Support GitHub installs by tags
-7. Support installs from local files/folders
+5. Support installs from local files/folders
-8. Add shell context menu item to install script dependencies
-9. Set up automatic updates mechanism for index.json and Aris
+6. Fix nested dependency installs in the case where specific versions are required